Emerald Betta (Betta smaragdina) Species Profile & Care Guide

 |TDS||18 - 179|

-Origins of the Emerald Betta
+Natural Habitat of the Emerald Betta

 Emerald Bettas are native to Laos and Thailand in Southeast Asia.
 You can find them in Chao Phraya River, and the Mekong River.
 These Bettas inhabit still, or sluggish water bodies such as rice paddies, ditches, swamps, ponds and streams; These are usually shaded by submerged marginal or surface vegetation and sometimes contain little dissolved oxygen.
 The substrate can vary from leaf litter to sand, mud or deep sediment.